osmarmora05/old-dotifles/.github/README.md

 <details>

 > **Warning**
-IT IS NOT RECOMMENDED TO MOVE THE VARIABLE `user.clr_palette` FROM THE CURRENT LINE(115), BECAUSE IT IS LINKED TO THE THEMER WIDGET.
-IF YOU MOVE IT FROM THE CURRENT LINE, YOU MUST MODIFY THE SECOND ARGUMENT OF THE `setTheme` FUNCTION IN THE `awesome/ui/themer/modules/themer.lua` FILE
+IT IS NOT RECOMMENDED TO MOVE THE VARIABLE user.clr_palette FROM THE CURRENT LINE(115), BECAUSE IT IS LINKED TO THE THEMER WIDGET.
+IF YOU MOVE IT FROM THE CURRENT LINE, YOU MUST MODIFY THE SECOND ARGUMENT OF THE setTheme FUNCTION IN THE `awesome/ui/themer-panel/modules/themer.lua` FILE

 ```lua
 setTheme('user.clr_palette = "' .. currTheme:gsub('"', '\\"') .. '"',line number,os.getenv("HOME") .. "/.config/awesome/ userconf.lua") --Change theme